 2. Supply chain and distribution exclusive agreements

 Supplier agreements create dedicated relationships between manufacturers and suppliers.
 An exclusive vendor agreement might require a supplier to dedicate specific production capacity or provide priority treatment during shortages.
 Conversely, exclusive purchase agreements obligate buyers to source particular products or services from designated suppliers only.
+An exclusive supply agreement restricts a supplier from selling specific products or services to any competitor of the buyer for the duration of the contract.

 Distribution exclusivity takes several forms.
 Exclusive distributor arrangements grant territorial rights to specific partners, while exclusive dealer agreements might cover particular product lines or customer segments.
 These relationships often include performance requirements and contract renewal options.